particle-iot/docs/src/content/reference/device-os/firmware.md

 ---

 {{note op="start" type="gen3"}}
-On Gen 3 devices (Argon, Boron, B Series SoM, Tracker SoM in Particle color scheme), the priority of breathing cyan is `LED_PRIORITY_NORMAL` so to override it with your own custom color scheme you should use `LED_PRIORITY_IMPORTANT`.
+On Gen 3 devices (Argon, Boron, B-Series SoM, Tracker SoM in Particle color scheme), the priority of breathing cyan is `LED_PRIORITY_NORMAL` so to override it with your own custom color scheme you should use `LED_PRIORITY_IMPORTANT`.
 {{note op="end"}}

 ---

 {{note op="start" type="gen2"}}
-On Gen 2 devices (Photon, P1, Electron, E Series), the priority of breathing cyan is `LED_PRIORITY_BACKGROUND`.
+On Gen 2 devices (Photon, P1, Electron, E-Series), the priority of breathing cyan is `LED_PRIORITY_BACKGROUND`.
 You can override it with `LED_PRIORITY_NORMAL` or `LED_PRIORITY_IMPORTANT`.
 {{note op="end"}}